DataDog/hiring-engineers/answers.md

 In order to keep this document at reasonable length, we will not go over initial Python installation steps.
 More on how to install Python 3 on a Linux VM can be found here  (https://linuxize.com/post/how-to-install-python-3-7-on-ubuntu-18-04/).
 This will be necessary in upcoming tasks.

 Before undertaking the tasks immediately below, it is helpful to install Python and Pycharm on a physical machine.
-Though personal preference, I recommend following the guidance outlined here (https://www.educademy.co.uk/how-to-install-python-and-pycharm-on-mac) if using mac os x and here (https://www.guru99.com/how-to-install-python.html) if using Windows.
+Though personal preference, I recommend following the guidance outlined here (https://www.educademy.co.uk/how-to-install-python-and-pycharm-on-mac) if using Mac OS X and here (https://www.guru99.com/how-to-install-python.html) if using Windows.

 Once Python is installed, we will then need to install the Datadog Python library.
 This can be done by entering the below command into your terminal: